qa-land/little-qa/README.md

 ### Changes

 - **Extract the git diff from Playwright metadata** — the Playwright JSON report already includes `gitDiff` in its `metadata` field.
-Extract it with `jq '.metadata.gitDiff // empty'` instead of running separate git commands.
-This is cleaner since the data is already captured at test time.
+Extract it with `jq '.metadata.gitDiff'` rather than running separate git commands.
+This is cleaner and captures exactly what changed between the base and head of the PR.
-- **Include the failing test source** — read the spec file content for each failing test (e.g. `tests/login.spec.ts`) and pass it to Claude so it can identify issues like typos in locators, wrong URLs, or missing assertions.
+- **Include the failing test source** — for each failing spec file (e.g. `tests/login.spec.ts`), read its contents and pass it to Claude so it can identify issues like typos in locators, wrong URLs, or missing assertions.
 - **Include page/component source if available** — if the repo grows to include application code, pass relevant source files to the prompt as well.
-- **Enrich the Claude prompt** — add two new sections:
-  - `Recent changes:` with the extracted `gitDiff`
-  - `Relevant test source:` with the contents of failing spec files
-- **Update the prompt instructions** — tell Claude: "If recent changes modified a locator, selector, or URL that a failing test depends on, mention the specific change and what it affected."
-- **Keep the output concise** — same structured format: **Test Name** — explanation, with an added line noting which commit or change likely caused the failure.
+- **Keep the output concise** — prompt Claude to use the same structured format: **Test Name** -- one-sentence explanation, with an added line noting which commit or change likely caused the failure.
-- **Increase `max_tokens`** to ~2048 to accommodate richer analysis.
+- **Increase `max_tokens`** to ~2048 to accommodate the richer context.

 ### Updated Prompt Shape